Dark-Knight-Rises/Logseq/pages/Computer Networks.md

 	- A network is a collection of devices connected to each other to allow sharing of the data. #defination
 - Types of network topology.
 	- Start topology is a network topology in which all the nodes are connected to a single device known as central device.
 	- Start topology requires more cable.
 As compared to other top topologies and therefore it is more robust.
+Because if a single cable is failed.
+Then the entire network is not compromised.
+	-